AlexMannDesigns/fdf/README.md

 This program was developed on MacOS.
 It has been tested on linux but it is not 'supported' - so no guarantees it will work.

 You will also need everything needed to compile [MLX42](https://github.com/codam-coding-college/MLX42).
+System specific installation instructions can be found in the readme [here](https://github.com/codam-coding-college/MLX42?tab=readme-ov-file#installation-%EF%B8%8F).

 Compile the program: